On average 22 veterans commit suicide every day. That's 22 too many. At 92 for 22 we are working to eliminate that statistic.

 How 92 For 22 Began:

 92 For 22 originated in Michigan, April 2017 when a group of veterans decided to walk the White Pine Trail which runs 92 miles from Comstock Park to Cadillac, Michigan.
-The goal was to raise awareness of veteran suicide and the effects of PTSD.
+The goal was to raise awareness of veteran suicide and the effects of PTS.
 A total of 11 veterans participated in the walk and raised $6,644.
 This money was donated to Help For Our Disabled Troops (HFODT) a 501c3 nonprofit organization that adapts homes for injured Veterans as well as helping with therapeutic accommodations.

 How 92 For 22 Grew: